Swimming Pool Heaters: How To Choose The Best One

+Swimming in March?
+How about October?
+Or November?
+No way!!
+But yes, way!!
 Swimming pool heaters will allow you to s-t-r-e-t-c-h your swimming season out just a little further.
 It could also be viewed as an investment and may increase the value of your pool should you choose to ever sell your home.
 Many parts of the country don’t have the right combination of water and air temperatures to make swimming comfortable early or later in the season.
 If you’re thinking of a couple more months of swimming, you may want to consider a good pool heater.

 The heat pump has its own heat with a fan that pulls in outside air and circulates the air through an outer evaporator coil.
 The liquid refrigerant inside the coil absorbs the heat from the air and turns into a warm gas.

 You'll pay a little more upfront for heat pumps and electric swimming pool heaters, but you'll also experience savings over gas heaters as the swimming season progresses.
 Prices can vary, but you can expect to pay between $2000 - $3000 and up to $5000 for larger pools.
 Geographical areas should also be taken into consideration.
-Here in Florida we have a very long swimming season compared to, let's say, Minnesota.
+I live in Florida and we have a very long swimming season compared to, let's say, Minnesota.
 People up north will need to run their heat pump earlier and longer if they want to swim more.
 You can go to this source to see the actual cost of heat pumps.

-Solar pool heaters work by using your pool pump motor (or a dedicated pump) to pass part of your pool water through a series of solar collectors than warm the water, then returns the warm water back to the pool.
+Solar pool heaters work by using your pool pump motor (or a dedicated pump) to pass part of your pool water through a series of solar collectors that warm the water, then returns the warm water back to the pool.

 Solar pool heater are both eco-friendly and affordable.
 And they're certainly one of the best options for hotter area like here in Florida.
 Even places that may only have a few months of swimming can benefit from solar pool heaters.

-On average, a solar pool heating system will cost between $2,500 - $4,500 to buy and professionally install but this can pay you back due to the energy savings you can experience.
+On average, a solar pool heating system will cost between $2,500 - $4,500 to buy and professionally install, but this can pay you back due to the energy savings you can experience.
 And with an average lifespan of 15–20 years, they’re more durable than gas or heat pumps.

-When sizing a solar pool heater we need to consider a few things such as pool size, the desired temperature gain, and sun exposure minus factors such as shade and tree obstruction.
+When sizing a solar pool heater we need to consider a few things such as pool size, the desired temperature gain, and sun exposure, minus factors such as shade and tree obstruction.
 Not all houses are good candidates for solar heaters.
 You need to have a good amount of unobstructed roof space for at least 4 - 6 hours per day.

 Gas pool heaters are the most efficient form of pool heating and ideal for quickly heating your pool.
 Unlike heat pumps and solar heaters, gas heaters are able to better maintain a desired temperature regardless of the weather.

 You'll first need to know the surface area of your pool as described above.
 A good gas heater can add 1 - 2 degrees of heat per hour to the average pool.
-For best results, it's better to have a slightly larger heater for your pool.
+For the best results, it's better to have a slightly larger heater for your pool.
 This will not only heat your pool faster, it can save a little on gas due to it not needing to work as long to heat the water.
-But, if you want to maintain a constant temperature by using a thermostat, then a smaller size pool heater can be used.
+But, if you want to maintain a constant temperature by using a thermostat, a smaller size pool heater can be used.

 As a general rule for gas swimming pool heaters, you should expect have a: